kennedysgarage/kennedysgarage/_posts/2014-09-05-per-scholas-keynote-speaker.md

 <p>Thanks again, Per Scholas, for having me as your guest.
 I would like to congratulate and welcome the recent graduates on their new journey.
 Please feel free to reach out to me anytime.</p>

 <figure>
-{% image posts/per-scholas-keynote-speaker/pinning.jpg %}
+{% asset posts/per-scholas-keynote-speaker/pinning.jpg %}
 <figcaption>I was honored to be pinned by Mama Brown.</figcaption>
 </figure>

 <figure>
-{% image posts/per-scholas-keynote-speaker/pin.jpg %}
+{% asset posts/per-scholas-keynote-speaker/pin.jpg %}
 <figcaption>Proud to have this pin.</figcaption>
 </figure>

 <figure>
-{% image posts/per-scholas-keynote-speaker/pamphlet.jpg %}
+{% asset posts/per-scholas-keynote-speaker/pamphlet.jpg %}
 <figcaption>Graduation Ceremony Pamphlet.</figcaption>
 </figure>

 <figure>
-{% image posts/per-scholas-keynote-speaker/pamphlet-inside.jpg %}
+{% asset posts/per-scholas-keynote-speaker/pamphlet-inside.jpg %}
 <figcaption>Keynote Speaker...Me</figcaption>
 </figure>